Meridaw/Vanilla-Macros/README.md

 ## How To Use

+- Type / to bring up the search bar to search for keywords
-Either click on the folders and text files on the github page to find more info or click the green code button and select Download ZIP to download the files.
+- click on the folders and text files on the github page to find more info.
+- click the green code button and select Download ZIP to download the files.
-[Notepad](https://notepad-plus-plus.org/) is useful to read or edit the files.
+- [Notepad++](https://notepad-plus-plus.org/) is useful to read or edit the files.

 ---